fix8mt/conjure_enum/README.md

 - Where invocable is void, call user supplied "not found" invocable.

 The first parameter of your invocable must accept an enum value (passed by `dispatch`).
 Optionally provide any additional parameters.

-Works with lambdas, member functions, functions etc.
+Works with lambdas, member functions, functions etc, compatible with `std::invoke`.

 There are two versions of `dispatch` - the first takes an enum value, a 'not found' value, and a `std::array` of `std::tuple` of enum and invocable.
 The second version takes an enum value, and a `std::array` of `std::tuple` of enum and invocable.
 The last element of the array is called if the enum is not found.